 The VPN developed these servers to improve user privacy in high-risk jurisdictions like Russia, Turkey, and the US, with strict data-sharing laws.
 This feature lets users get IPs from countries that prioritize privacy with the added protection of running their traffic through more physically secure servers first.
 Thus, even if servers in the final destination are ever compromised, your data will still be protected.

-The VPN houses them in secure locations that use equipment only provided by the VPN.
+Proton VPN houses these servers in secure locations that use equipment only provided by the VPN.
 In Sweden, they’re stored in high-security underground data centers, while those in Iceland are stationed in a former military base.
 Plus, it owns all Secure Core Servers, and each IP is a part of Proton VPN's own Local Internet Registry.
 This cuts out another middleman for added security.

 Many VPNs have double-hop features that funnel customer’s data through two servers.
 However, the added physical security Secure Core servers provide makes them stand out.